HumfhrieAl/Data_analysis_projects/Cohort Analysis/README.md

 ## Cohort Analysis

 ## Overview
-Cohort analysis is an analytical technique used to study the behavior of specific groups of individuals, or cohorts, over time.
+Cohort analysis is an analytical technique used to study the behavior of specific groups of individuals, or cohorts over time.

 ## Introduction
 cohort analysis allows you to track and analyze the performance of distinct cohorts, or groups, that share a common characteristic or experience within a defined time frame.
 It is commonly used in business and marketing to understand customer retention, revenue patterns, and other key performance indicators.

 ## Cohorts
 Key cohorts are:
-Customer first order date
+Customer first order date,
-Order creation date
+Order creation date,
 Customer creation date

 ## Metrics and Analysis